Skip to content

 What language is Gulf Arabic?

-Gulf Arabic is a dialect of Arabic.
+Gulf Arabic is a dialect of the Arabic language.

 Where is Gulf Arabic spoken?